archmetalDBM/GlobaLID-App/doc/references.md

     Southern Panagyurishte district, Bulgaria: the paired Vlaykov Vruh and Elshitsa deposits, Mineralium Deposita, 44, 611–46.
     DOI:<a href="https://doi.org/10.1007/s00126-009-0239-1" target="_blank">10.1007/s00126-009-0239-1</a>

+-   Kubat et al. (1980)

+-   Kubat, I., Ramović, E., Tomčević, D., Pezdić, J., and Dolenac, T., 1979, The results of the investigation of S, O, C and Pb isotopic composition in some ore deposits and occurrences in Bosnia and Herzegovina, Geološki Glasnik, 24/25, 61–84.

 -   Ludwig, K. R., Vollmer, R., Turi, B., Simmons, K. R., and Perna, G., 1989, Isotopic constraints on the genesis of base-metal ores in